healdgar/GooglePhotosDownloader/README.md

 - Provides statistics on the download results
 - Compatible with saving to a Windows OneDrive folder, even if the files are set to "free up space" and are in the cloud.

+## Roadmap
+- Selection and implementaiton of a NoSQL database instead of JSON to improve performance for large video collections and enable some local search and reporting.

 ## Usage

 The script requires Python 3 and the `google-api-python-client` library.